Comment on page

 Keywords help you in organizing, sorting and searching your entries.

 By default, the keyword separator is a comma.
-It can be redefined in the preferences (Options → Preferences → Groups).
+It can be redefined in the preferences (File → Preferences → Groups).

 If some entries have a keyword separator differing from the prescribed one, you can use menu Edit → Find and replace.
 For example, you may want to replace semi-columns (;) by commas (,).
 Select the radio button "Limit to Fields" and type in "keywords" as the relevant field.